 If you see an auction property you are keen on purchasing, do visit it in person, preferably at various times of day, to make sure it really is right for you.
 This will also give you an opportunity to match it against the description given to you by the agents, to ensure it is how it appears.
 As a First Time Buyer you are probably aiming to live in this property, so if it needs a lot more work than advertised, that could affect your plans.

 Hire a Chartered Surveyor to look at the property for you, who can alert you to any structural problems, and also give an independent opinion on how much the place is worth.
 This can help you decide what your maximum bid should be.
 If you're happy to buy a property that needs work doing to it then that's great, but you should adjust your budget accordingly.
 Which brings us on to our next point...

 When buying any property there may be things that you want to change, but repossessed properties at auction are more likely to need some restoration work to bring them back to top condition.
 However, on the bright side, any renovations you make will probably add value to your home.
 Your Chartered Surveyor will be able to advise you on whether there is a maximum price you are likely to get for the property, and you can budget your restoration work accordingly.
 Try and balance the saving you're getting at auction compared to how much time and money you'll spend making the property liveable - ensure that balance works for you.

 Appoint a conveyancing solicitor

 Some law firms specialise in speedy transactions, so make sure you tell your conveyancer that you are buying at auction so that they can tailor their service to suit your needs.
-At reallymoving.com we can provide up to 4 instant conveyancing quotes so you can compare prices in seconds.
+Here at reallymoving we can provide up to 4 instant conveyancing quotes so you can compare prices in seconds.